fasalzaman/MB-901T00-Microsoft-Dynamics-365-Fundamentals/Instructions/Labs/LAB[MB-901]_M07Lab01_CustService.md

 Before you resolve a case, make sure that all the case activities are closed.
 Otherwise, you’ll get a message saying that you still have open activities associated with the case, which will be canceled if the case is resolved.

 1. Go to **Service** > **Cases**.
-1. In the list of active cases, open the **Seahorse Smart Watch** case to resolve  .
+1. In the list of active cases, open the **Seahorse Smart Watch** case to resolve.
 1. On the command bar, select **Resolve case**.
 1. In the **Resolve Case** dialog box, in the **Resolution Type** list, select **Problem Solved**.
 1. In the **Resolution** box, type **Repaired**.